PTSD In Women: Identifying The Signs & Symptoms

 What Causes PTSD?

-Exposure to any trauma is a risk factor that could lead to the development of post-traumatic stress disorder.
-Experiencing trauma does not mean that one is sure to develop PTSD, though.
-In fact, it is quite possible for two people to experience the same trauma and for only one of them may develop PTSD after.
+Exposure to any trauma is a factor that could lead to the development of post-traumatic stress disorder.
+Experiencing trauma does not mean one is guaranteed to develop PTSD, though.
+Two people can experience the same trauma, and only one of them may develop PTSD after.
 Researchers believe that genetics and other risk factors play a role in why this happens.

 - Childhood abuse and neglect